Dutch regulator blocks RTL bid to buy Talpa

-AMSTERDAM, Jan 30 (Reuters) - The Dutch Authority for Consumers and Markets (ACM) on Monday said it would not grant a licence for media firm RTL to buy Dutch media Talpa, saying the combination would be too dominant.
+AMSTERDAM, Jan 30 (Reuters) - The Dutch Authority for Consumers and Markets (ACM) on Monday said it would not grant a licence for media firm RTL Netherlands to buy Dutch rival Talpa, saying the combination would be too dominant on the Dutch market.

 Luxembourg-based RTL had proposed the takeover in 2021 and planned to merge its Dutch TV subsidiary with Talpa Network, a group of TV, radio, print and online businesses controlled by Dutch media tycoon John de Mol.